Puskás' Greatest Game at Real Madrid

 In the 60th minute the great winger Gento was in full stride down the center-left and fast running out of room before he reaches the deadline.
 Gento puts up a delightful cross in front of the goalkeeper for Puskás to catch up to and Puskás with his head smashes it in, 5-1.
 By this time Real was playing in unreachable fortissimo where the press Puskás-Di Stéfano-Gento is whirling wide.
 There is scarcely a moment in the action where Frankfurt is not poised for the lesson in the continuity, the superb wholeness, and profoundly balanced brand of Real's stunning football.

 Puskás found himself at the center of football history once again and it all comes back to him like a thing done before; for him it calls to mind that kind of sublime mood in Wembley in 1953 in which all is right and nothing is wrong in his best hour yet.
 Nobody had done it quite like Puskás had.
-Playing with prodigal amplitude again amid reminiscences tinged once more with joy, this was the everlasting life—all withstanding dwindling before it!—and as in some new legend-play Puskás once more found himself amid proud music, another triumphal historic tutti this day!
-This was a delicious hour, this sweet glorious hour that effaced it all as another exalté masterpiece was being laudably forged and here the fresh albescent creation fills all with a galactic light.
+A finer sort of memory played over his prodigal amplitude again amid great remembrances, this was the insuperable life — all withstanding dwindling before it — and as in some new legend-play Puskás once more found himself amid proud music, another triumphal tour de force historic tutti this day.
+This was a delicious hour, this sweet, glorious hour that effaced it all as another everlasting exalté masterpiece was being laudably forged and here the fresh albescent creation fills all with a galactic light.